In this sewing tutorial, I will show you how to sew a scarf face mask.

 Cut a small piece of fabric for the pocket (the size is a little bit bigger than the regular face mask)

-Fuse a small piece of interfacing to the fabric.
+Fuse a small piece of interfacing into the fabric.

 I used special interfacing for knit fabric.
 It’s this type: Pellon SK135 Sheer-Knit Specialty Apparel Fusible.
-Or you can use this one you see in the image below:
+Or you can use the one you see in the image.

 Read this: Fusible interfacing for face masks

-Place adhesive side of the interfacing (it’s rough side) on the wrong side of fabric.
+Place the adhesive side of the interfacing (its rough side) on the wrong side of the fabric.
 Your piece of knit fabric has different stretch – on one side it’s usually more stretchy than on the other.
 The stretchy side of the interfacing should go on the less stretchy side of the knit fabric.

 Set the iron temperature on wool with steam.
 Iron interfacing in place using the iron with steam.

 From this interfaced piece of fabric, cut a small rectangle the size of a regular face mask plus half an inch on all sides, about 8 x 5 inches.